-FINMA can issue declaratory rulings, confiscate or order the disgorgement of illegally generated profits and publish final rulings where of the ban on market manipulation and insider trading has been serioulsy violated.
-However, the full range of enforcement instruments set out in Articles 29-37 FINMASA can be applied at all times to institutions such as banks and securities dealers that are subject to prudential supervision.
-This involves appointing investigating agents and issuing individuals with an industry ban.
+FINMA can issue declaratory rulings, confiscate or order the disgorgement of illegally generated profits and publish final rulings where the ban on market manipulation and insider trading has been seriously violated.
+However, the full range of enforcement instruments set out in Articles 29-37 FINMASA can be applied at all times to institutions such as banks and securities firms that are subject to prudential supervision.
+This involves appointing investigating agents and issuing individuals with an industry or activity ban.

-FINMA is obliged to inform the prosecution authority about any criminal activity that comes to its attention.
-As elements of insider trading and market or price manipulation as supervisory and criminal offences in the Financial Market Infrastructure Act are largely the same, FINMA coordinates with the Office of the Attorney General on an ongoing basis from an early stage of its investigations.
+FINMA is obliged to inform the competent prosecution authority about any criminal activity that comes to its attention.
+As elements of insider trading and market or price manipulation as supervisory and criminal offences in the Financial Market Infrastructure Act are largely the same, FINMA coordinates its investigations with the Office of the Attorney General from an early stage on an ongoing basis.